ani1001/dotfiles/README.md

 #### DOTFILES

 "DOTFILES" repo contains config files for my personal workstation.
-I like tiling window managers a lot as they provides simplicity, productivity, minimalism and efficiency with custimizability and uniqueness.
+I like tiling window managers a lot as they provides simplicity, productivity, minimalism, efficiency with custimizability and uniqueness.